Finance Barometer 2021 Credit Report Loan Statistics

 Be the first one to give feedback

-George is the Global Marketing Manager at Financer.com.
-He has Bachelor degree in Economics and a Masters Degree in Entrepreneurship.
-He is the founder of start-ups in the fields of Marketing, E-commerce, AI, Online Advertising and more.
+George (he/they) is the CMO, Chief Economist and AI Strategist at Financer.com.
+He has a Bachelor's degree in Economics and a Master's in Business Administration.
+He founded start-ups in AI, Data Analytics, Content Writing, and more.

 Share on